atomjoy/laravel-change-public/README.md

 # Laravel from public_html

-How to run Laravel from the public_html directory from shared hosting.
+How to run Laravel from the public_html directory on shared hosting.

 ## Laravel application directory